nomilous/git-seed/README.md

 ### **Important point**

-* The `./git_tree` control file specifies the branch that each repo should be on.
+* The `.nez_tree` control file specifies the branch that each repo should be on.
 * Running a clone will checkout that branch

 ```bash